kingsgeocomp/geocomputation/README.md

     * Methods (for Pandas)
     * Link back to Week 2 and DoL
     * Pandas syntax for columns (both '.' and foo['bar'] and why they exist)
-    * Renaming columns (for the above bullet point... might be useful later as all the column names I've given them have spaces)
     * Describe, summary, etc.
+    * Introduce string.format()
     * Max/Min/Range and other stats functions (e.g. IQR)
-    * Simple calculations
-    * Changing column types
-    * [Working with time data]
-    * Introducing...
-AirBnB data? (we dropped APIs, they're now in optional Practical-03b)
-      * I would start by using the city data from the previous week and _then_ introducing real data near the end
-      * Might also be worth just using the listings.csv data instead of the fuller .gz file for speed/simplicity and then I will use the full file in the following week.
     * Also an opportunity to introduce reading .gz/.zip files directly in pandas
+    * Look at basic pandas plotting functionality (lead into Seaborn in Week 4)
 * 4: Visualising Data [JR?
 Complete]
     * Using pandas with header data
     * Statistics as judgement, not truth -- plotting as first step on this path